kyhau/aws-notebook/DesignEdgeSecurity.md

 ### Field-level encryption
 - Field-level encryption allows you to securely upload user-submitted sensitive information to your web servers.
-  The sensitive information provided by your clients is encrypted at the edge closer to the user and remains encrypted throughout your entire application stack, ensuring that only applications that need the data - and have the credentials to decrypt it - are able to do so.
+  The sensitive information provided by your clients is encrypted at **the edge closer to the user and remains encrypted** **throughout your entire application stack**, ensuring that only applications that need the data - and have the credentials to decrypt it - are able to do so.
-- You can encrypt up to 10 data fields in a request.
-(You can't encrypt all of the data in a request with field-level encryption; you must specify individual fields to encrypt.)
+- You can encrypt up to 10 data fields in a request. *You can't encrypt all of the data in a request with field-level* *encryption; you must specify individual fields to encrypt.*

 ### Signed URLs and Cookies